Creative Writing in Extraordinary Times

 And make our own creations.Judith Steel

 Times Shifting is a project of the Imagining History Programme UK, under the umbrella of The Young Walter Scott Prize.
-It has been created and will be guided by Alan Caig Wilson, (Director of YWSP/IHUK), Elizabeth Ferretti, (writer, journalist and Development Associate of YWSP/IHUK) and Dr Dina Gusejnova, (Assistant Professor of International History at the London School of Economics and History Advisor for IHUK), and Matilda Wormwood (independent curator, podcaster and bookseller)
+It has been created by and will be guided by Alan Caig Wilson, (Director of YWSP/IHUK), Elizabeth Ferretti, (writer, journalist and Development Associate for IHUK) and Dr Dina Gusejnova, (Assistant Professor of International History at the London School of Economics and History Advisor for IHUK), and Matilda Wormwood (independent curator, podcaster and bookseller)

 When do we hold our workshops

 What to do next

-If you would like to be part of the next Times Shifting, email TimesShifting@outlook.com telling us a little about yourself and why you would like to join this unique project.
+If you would like to be part of Times Shifting in the future, email TimesShifting@outlook.com telling us a little about yourself and why you would like to join this unique project.
 We will let you know as soon as possible when the next programme is planned to begin.